 Thus, evolutionary psychologist Satoshi Kanazawa finds himself widely hated today for posting an item on Psychology Today asking "Why are black women rated less physically attractive than other women, but black men are rated better looking than other men?"
 It caused such a furor (described here) that the magazine deleted it, so only a screenshot survives.
 Of course, the reason the whole world got so angry with Dr. Kanazawa is because black women are rated less physically attractive than other women on average.

 So, you aren't supposed to say that.
 If he had said "Why are Slavic supermodels rated less physically attractive than other women?" nobody would have much cared.

 By the way, speaking of half-black women whom I've always liked, the bride in Bridesmaids is played by Maya Rudolph.
 I've always enjoyed her performances on Saturday Night Live (especially "Tennis Talk with Time Traveling Scott Joplin"), but I never looked up who her mother was before.
 You have to be of a certain age to recognize her mother's name, but it was a very sad event when she died of cancer in the 1970s when Maya was a little girl.

 Her white father was a good friend of movie producer Bruce Paltrow, so she presumably grew up playing with Gwyneth Paltrow, then went to UC Santa Cruz.
 Thus, she can do this huge range of characters from black to white, which makes her invaluable in an ensemble show with a limited cast.

-: "If we couldn't laugh we would all go insane."
+Also, she's a funny person who doesn't appear to be crazy, which is rarer than it seems.
+Jimmy Buffett argued in Changes in Latitudes, Changes in Attitudes: "If we couldn't laugh we would all go insane."
 But when it comes to making other people laugh, that doesn't seem to hold true all that much.